maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 TODO:

-1. Change 'core/event' to 'core_filters/events' in input.js and stackjsvle.js.
-2. Bring the API into the core of STACK for longer term support, and better support for ILIAS.
+1. Bring the API into the core of STACK for longer term support, and better support for ILIAS.
-3. Major code tidy: Moodle code style now requires (i) short forms of arrays, i.e. `[]` not `array()`, and (ii) commas at the end of all list items.
+2. Major code tidy: Moodle code style now requires (i) short forms of arrays, i.e. `[]` not `array()`, and (ii) commas at the end of all list items.
-4. Fix markdown problems.
+3. Fix markdown problems.
 See issue #420.
-5. Error messages: use caserror.class more fully to use user information to target error messages.
+4. Error messages: use caserror.class more fully to use user information to target error messages.
-6. Remove all "cte" code from Maxima - mostly install.
+5. Remove all "cte" code from Maxima - mostly install.

 ## Parson's block development track

 Next (v 4.6.0)

-1. Add in an option "fixed".
-When we have "submit all and finish" we don't want to allow users to then drag things.
-This is an edge case for after the quiz.
-I think we can achive this by adding in an argument to the JSON in the student's input "fixed", and this will get sent to the block.
-E.g. input type changes html attr to readonly, sortable version disable?
-Note: other input types use readonly attr after submit all and finish.
+1. Grid arrangement, e.g. fill in a 2*2 grid (for matching problems).
 2. Use syntax hint to set up a non-empty starting point.
-3. Check sortable for keyboard accessibility (SM: Not built-in to Sortable currently: https://github.com/SortableJS/Sortable/issues/1951; however, it looks like it is do-able with some work https://robbymacdonell.medium.com/refactoring-a-sortable-list-for-keyboard-accessibility-2176b34a07f4)
+3. Nested lists (flat list vs. nested/tree)
 4. CSS styling fix for automated feedback
-5. Other arrangements, e.g. fill in a 2*2 grid (for matching problems) Nested lists (flat list vs. nested/tree)

 Later